 Chiastic Structuring Primer

 Chiastic structuring is a literary technique used by Christ and other NT authors.
 A common structure includes two ideas, (A) and (B), together with variants (A) and (B).
 The wisdom is presented to the reader as ABBA.
 Continuous, or ring structure occurs when the opening and closing A completes a circle.
 For example:

 (A) Whoever exalts himself (B) will be humbled,

 (B) whoever humbles himself (A) will be exalted.

-To view the Beatitude’s structure, I employed an arch, or keystone approach to identify the text’s condition, outcome and guiding principles.
+To view the Beatitude’s structure I employed an arch, or keystone approach to identify the text’s condition(s), outcome, and guiding principles.
 From this I can create a geometric view of an entire text at a glance.
-In the case of the Beatitudes, both texts show eight sided geometry.
-This suggests a common author, perhaps Christ.
-It may also be noted that in Christian numerology the numeral 888 is said to denote Jesus.
+With regard to the Beatitudes, both texts reveal eight sided geometry.
+This may suggests a common author, perhaps Christ himself.
+It may also be noted that the numeral 888, in Christian numerology, is said to denote Jesus.

 Gospel of Matthew — The Sermon on the Mount

 The continuous ring structure in Matthew suggests a perfect state of blessedness.
 The text contains a set of target concepts to help us attain the state necessary to enter the eternal kingdom of God.
 But for how long can one maintain perfection?
 What happens if, and when, the outcome of the struggle leaves us rich in spirit, no longer hungry, or mourning?
 Is that one still “blessed”?

 Gospel of Luke — The Sermon on the Plain